England Upturned (2016)

 We start with a three page introduction on the political situation where Avalanche would probably use 10 pages.
 The introduction sets the stage and covers all the basics, driving home the point just how fucking complex the situation is.

-No sandbox would be complete without a random weather table*, a table for generating random settlements with random populations (very basic, alignments and class levels only) and an interesting random quirk table to add some colour to these otherwise nearly blank slates (ridiculously superstitious, insanely pious, alcoholic, bigot).
-Naturally, the purpose of these random people, beyond creating fun exciting adventure, is to be a source of rumours!
+No sandbox would be complete without a random weather table , a table for generating random settlements with random populations (very basic, alignments and class levels only) and an interesting random quirk table to add some color to these otherwise nearly blank slates (ridiculously superstitious, insanely pious, alcoholic, bigot).
+Naturally, the purpose of these random people, beyond creating fun exciting adventure, is to be a source of rumors!

-The rumours themselves follow a format that I have not seen before.
-Depending on who you talk to (normal citizen, secret witch, cleric, fighter etc.), the rumours are either mundane, historical or supernatural in nature.
+The rumors themselves follow a format that I have not seen before.
+Depending on who you talk to (normal citizen, secret witch, cleric, fighter etc.), the rumors are either mundane, historical or supernatural in nature.
 Depending on your charisma and wisdom bonus + a dice roll, they are either true, false or possible/meaningless.
-I do not know if it is the best rumour table I have ever seen but it certainly is the most elaborate.
-Expect such rumours as:
+I do not know if it is the best rumor table I have ever seen but it certainly is the most elaborate.
+Expect such rumors as: